 Data is the lifeblood of any company and, if managed correctly, can be the competitive edge needed to set your company apart in terms of customer experience, strategic decision making and driving efficiency.
-However, with the proliferation of analytic startups and the hype cycle around machine learning, artificial intelligence, and big data, finding the right partner to support your company goals can be difficult.
+However, with the popularity of analytic startups and the hype around machine learning, artificial intelligence, and big data, finding the right partner to support your company goals can be difficult.
 Additionally, there appears to be a new competition of who can generate the most data, but most companies still have limited resources (funds and people) to devote to the growing data problem.
-All too often, companies throw technology at a data problem rather than fundamentally aligning their business goals with their data assets.
+All too often, companies throw technology at a data problem rather than fundamentally aligning their business decisions and goals with their data assets.

 Business Intelligence Roadmap

 Where are you today and where are you looking to be in three years?
 Our roadmap assessment involves interviewing users from individual analysts to the C-Suite.
 This process helps to take inventory on how you are positioned to meet your company’s longer-term analytics needs and goals.
 As part of the assessment, we review your people, processes, technology and strategy to identify areas where gaps might exist or areas where additional investment may be of most value.